Are manufacturers realising the value of the digital supply chain?

 Ultimately, a digital supply chain can make a manufacturing business significantly more agile.
 And agility is key in a market where the power lies increasingly with the customer, where a shift in customer demand must mean a shift in production.

 Real-time data can help to improve visibility in demand, and limit instances of over- or under-estimating.
 It can also help make the most of an opportunity if there is a particular surge in demand, giving your business the ability to respond swiftly and capitalise on it.
-What’s more, this agility can echo through the entire chain, benefitting all businesses involved in delivering a product.
+What’s more, this agility can echo through the entire chain, benefiting all businesses involved in delivering a product.